 If you are an international applicant, there are Common App questions about if your “educational system [is] based upon standard laving examinations giving at the lower end and/or senior secondary school by a state or national leaving examinations board?”
 If you select yes, then a new section will appear for you to insert testing information.

-A note about SAT and ACT scores.
-Many colleges have announced test-optional policies for the 2020-2021 admissions cycle.
+A note about SAT and ACT scores: like last school year, many colleges have announced test-optional policies for the 2021-2022 admissions cycle.
 Be sure to check this for your schools of interest and decide if you want to report scores.
 To learn more, read this article to weigh the pros and cons of choosing to apply test-optional.

 Please note that if you are sending scores, they will need to be sent directly by the testing agencies, such as the College Board (for SAT, SAT Subject, and AP exams).